-Dr. Martin Luther King's Birthday President's Day Veteran's Day Christmas Eve 3rd Monday in January 3rd Monday in February November 11th December 24th
+Dr. Martin Luther King Birthday

+President's Day

+Veterans Day

+Christmas Eve

+3rd Monday in January

+November 11th

+December 24th

-If you work in the 911-Emergency Dispatch Center you do not normally get time off for holidays.
-You will be paid holiday pay during the month of December for all holidays.
+If you work in the 911-Emergency Dispatch Center, you do not normally get time off for holidays.
+You will be paid holiday pay for all holidays by the end of December.
 Your holiday pay will be calculated in the same manner as other non-sworn employees.

-Before you can be paid Holiday Pay, you must be a full-time employee and you must be in a pay status on your last scheduled work day before and your next scheduled work day after the Holiday.
-Holiday pay for current employees will be calculated at your current hourly rate and paid in the month of December.
-Employees who terminate employment during the year will be paid the applicable holiday hours with their last pay check.
+Before you can be paid Holiday Pay, you must be a full-time employee, and you must be in a pay status on your last scheduled workday before and your next scheduled workday after the Holiday.
+Pay Status is defined as an active employee in good standing; not being absent as unexcused or without pay due to disciplinary reasons or unpaid leave.
+Holiday pay for current employees will be calculated at your current hourly rate and paid by the end of December.
+Employees who terminate employment during the year will be paid the applicable holiday hours with their last paycheck.
+If the employee terminates in November or December and is not in a pay status for Veterans Day, Thanksgiving or Christmas holidays, after receiving holiday pay, then holiday pay will be paid back to the city with their last paycheck.